Anders-E/Junction-2017_Fortum-Home/README.md

 All already existing features of the Fortum app such as this month power usage, current price of electricity, etc. are of course maintained.

 #### Asleep
-When next to no power-related activity is taking place, apart from basic heating, your home status on the app will be showing the *Asleep* status.
+When next to no power-related activity is taking place, apart from indoor climate being maintained, your home status on the app will be showing the *Asleep* status.

 #### Active
 If the lights have been turned on and you are spending leisure time with the tv, radio or computer, resulting in a slight uptick in your power consumption, your home will be flagged *Active*.